-I have to let go of my victim story.
-I need to let go of my own ideas of what Remy’s life SHOULD look like.
+I needed to let go of my own ideas of what Remy’s life SHOULD look like.
 I had to let go of my anger and jealousy and resentment towards epilepsy, autism, and God.
 I had to let go of trying to control how this plays out.
-I had to let go of regret and shame and being offended by everything.
-I had to let go of being right and needing all the answers, I had to let go of the idea of the child I thought I was going to have, the child i “should” have had.
-I had to let go of what society version is of a worthy life.
-I had to let go of all my beliefs and understanding that ability equals purpose.
-I had to accept that even though I wouldn’t choose a life for my child that includes seizure drugs or being non-verbal and having to carry oxygen tanks around with us.
-I needed to accept that it is what it is.
+I had to accept that even though I wouldn’t choose a life for my child that includes seizure drugs or being non-verbal and having to carry oxygen tanks around with us, I needed to accept that it is what it is.

 The Possibilities When You Can Embrace Differences

-That makes me think of Remy.
-She has so much going on medically.
+Remy has so much going on medically.
 She has seizures, sensory issues, she can’t verbally communicate (although she is undoubtedly making HUGE improvements which are SOOO exciting) she has these debilitating seizures almost on a weekly basis, and yet, she is fearless.
-Maybe she can overcome odds and offer the world something that no one sees coming.
+Maybe she can overcome the odds and offer the world something that no one sees coming.

 The Person Who Changed My Life

-So a few years ago, I met a woman named Dawn.
-She had joined the private Facebook group of families affected by PCDH19 just like Remy.
-But her daughter Madeleine was a teenager.
+A few years ago, I met a woman named Dawn.
+She had joined the private Facebook group of families affected by pcdh19, just like Remy.
+Her daughter Madeleine was experiencing this, but she was a teenager.
 So they had gone through years more experience by that time.